 Choline is now considered to be one of the B vitamins, so essential is it, but it is yet to be numbered, so we'll include it as one of our phytochemical foods.

 In humans it's a part of a vital neurotransmitter called acetylcholine and in plant cell walls.

 It cannot be synthesised in our bodies so we must consume it daily; the average grocery store diet has at best half the recommended daily allowance.
 Choline food sources are important for us all; a deficiency is the cause of many diseases, including spinal cord defects in the newborn.
 There's at least one person with Spina Bifida in most Western schools due to poor nutrition; they remain semi-paralysed for life.

 Essential oils have long been known for their antimicrobial and antifungal activities; there's heaps of scientific evidence that this is fact.
 They contain many different phytochemicals, and I mention only two that have been shown to be highly effective against various mould spores found on food.

 They are citral and eugenol; the former found in limes and lemons obviously and the latter in basil and cloves.

 The importance of these phytochemicals is the prevention of food going off so quickly; many of these fungi also produce high toxic metabolites known in general as mycotoxins.

 You may have heard for example of aflatoxin produced by Aspergillus flavus in peanuts and many staples such as corn and sunflower seeds; it causes stunted growth in children and liver cancer.

-If you're interested, then read more at inhibitory action of some essential oils and phytochemicals on the growth of various moulds isolated from foods.
+Some essential oils have an inhibitory action on the growth of various moulds isolated from foods.